The Bankrate promise

 6. Store card limitations

 Finally, you should be aware of limitations if you’re considering a store card as your first credit card.
 Retail credit cards may be some of the easiest ones to qualify for, but you can’t always use them broadly for your regular purchases.
 Some retail cards can be used anywhere, but others are closed-loop, meaning you can only used them at the associated store.

 If you want a first credit card that’s co-branded with a specific store or brand of stores, try to choose one that is affiliated with a credit card network like Visa or Mastercard.
-As an example, see if you can get approved for the Amazon Prime Rewards Visa Signature Card, instead of the Amazon Store Card which can only be used for eligible Amazon.com purchases.
+As an example, see if you can get approved for the Prime Visa, instead of the Amazon Store Card which can only be used for eligible Amazon.com purchases.